 A top recommendation from the CDC and other public health experts is to offer as many contactless shopping options as possible.
 This can include curbside pickup if you would like to avoid having people shop inside of your business.
 If you are going to allow people into your store or restaurant, it’s also a good idea to provide one of the latest touch-free payment options.

 You definitely need to be resilient and strong to maintain a successful business as we weather the rest of this pandemic storm.
 Just know that you also don’t have to do it all on your own.
 So many companies and government agencies are stepping up to the plate to provide the support small business owners need right now.
+You can also manage the risks associated with your business with business insurance.
+It will provide financial protection against losses that may occur in the course of your business operations.
 You just need to find the right tools and help for you.

 Katie Conroy is the creator of AdviceMine.com.
 She particularly enjoys writing about lifestyle topics and created the website to share advice she has learned through experience, education, and research.